blackboard/anthologydevdocs/docs/student/best-practices/AccountStatuses.md

 The API to use for managing account statuses associated to an enrollment is api/commands/StudentAccounts/StudentAccountTransaction/updateStudentAccountStatus .

-To access the Swagger documentation, append 'swagger' to the end of the base URI that is used to launch the Anthology Student web client application.
+To access the Swagger documentation, append 'swagger' to the end of the base URI that is used to launch the Student (Ellucian) web client application.
 Once the Swagger landing page is loaded, use the Domain and Functional Area dropdown filters at the top of the swagger page to access the documentation.
 To access this API endpoint, select 'Student Accounts' for Domain and 'Ledger Card' for Functional Area and then select Refresh.
 Find the StudentAccountTransaction entity in the displayed list of entities and then click the lightning bolt icon.
 The list of APIs for this entity will be displayed.
 The api/commands/StudentAccountTransaction/updateStudentAccountStatus will be one of the endpoints in the displayed list.

 ![AccountStatuses](/assets/img/AccountStatuses1.png)